dynamsoft-docs/barcode-reader-docs/programming/features/read-inverted-barcodes.md

    <p>Inverted Barcodes</p>
 </div>

 The feature to decode such inverted barcodes is not enabled by default.
+To control this feature, we must use the [`GrayscaleTransformationModes`]({{ site.parameters_reference }}grayscale-transformation-modes.html).
+Now for a quick breakdown of each of the modes:

+- With only `GTM_GENERAL` enabled in `GrayscaleTransformationModes`, DBR scans only general black-on-white barcodes.
+- With only `GTM_INVERTED` enabled in `GrayscaleTransformationModes`, DBR scans only inverted barcodes.
+- When `GTM_GENERAL` is enabled as the first mode and `GTM_INVERTED` is enabled as the second mode in `GrayscaleTransformationModes`, DBR will try to decode general barcodes first.
+If the count of decoded barcodes does not reach the expected number, DBR will then try decoding the inverted barcodes.

-To enable it, add the value `GTM_INVERTED` to `GrayscaleTransformationModes` as shown in the code snippet below:
+To allow for inverted barcodes, add the value `GTM_INVERTED` to `GrayscaleTransformationModes` as shown in the code snippet below:

 <div class="sample-code-prefix template2"></div>
    >- JavaScript